 Almost every large enterprise has foreign involvement of some kind.
 Wherever its home, it will send agents to other nations, establish representative offices abroad, import foreign materials, export some products, license foreign firms to use its patents or know-how, employ foreign nationals, have foreign stockholders, borrow money from foreign banks and even have foreign nationals on its board of directors.
 None of these, however, would make an enterprise multinational because none would require a substantial direct investment in foreign assets nor entail a responsibility for managing organizations of people in alien societies.
-Only when an enterprise confronts the problems of designing, producing, marketing and financing its products within foreign nations does it become truly multinational.
+Only when an enterprise confronts the problems of designing, producing, Role of Central Bank and Fiscal System marketing and financing its products within foreign nations does it become truly multinational.